Cedar Valley Friends of the Family – 24 Years of Service 1992-2016

 2011- Northeast Iowa Permanent Housing Program was started for homeless families and individuals with disabilities.
 Coaching Boys into Men was introduced in the Waverly High School athletics.

-2012 – Stewards of Children, Darkness to Light child sexual abuse prevention program was first offered for adults interested in preventing child sexual abuse in Bremer, Butler, and Chickasaw Counties.
+2012 – Darkness to Light’s Stewards of Children child sexual abuse prevention program was first offered for adults interested in preventing child sexual abuse in Bremer, Butler, and Chickasaw Counties.

 2013 – The agency’s Northeast Iowa Shelter Services Program funded to provide emergency safe shelter to victims of domestic violence and sexual assault in 14 counties of Northeast Iowa.
 CVFF’s advocates transition outreach services to the new providers of comprehensive domestic violence and sexual assault services.
 CVFF adds several new positions to its staff in order to serve the region.